 Welcome to Lakewood High School, home of the Mighty Spartans!
-At Lakewood High School our Mission is to create and nurture a foundation for learning and academic success where students take pride in their accomplishments and develop character traits, which have a positive impact on their education experience.
-Administration, Teachers and Staff strive hard to close the Opportunity Gap by preparing all students for College, Career and life with the goal of securing their success in our ever-expanding Global society.
+At Lakewood High School our mission is to nurture a foundation for learning and academic success that results in college and career readiness.
+Administration, teachers and staff strive to close the opportunity gap by preparing all students for college, career and life with the goal of securing their success in our ever-expanding global society.

 Lakewood High School is nestled in the furthest end of the blossoming Marina District in St. Petersburg.
-The smallest of 16 high schools I frequently refer to our school as the Gem of Pinellas County.
-We serve with pride students from South St. Petersburg as well as across the District who travel to proclaim a space in one of our three Magnet/Career Programs.
-In our 54th year, excellence is emphasized in our academic programs, athletics and student life.
+The smallest of 16 high schools, I frequently refer to our school as the Gem of Pinellas County.
+We serve with pride students from South St. Petersburg as well as across the district who travel to proclaim a space in one of our magnet programs.
+In our 55th year, excellence is emphasized in our academic programs, athletics and student life.